cold-soda-jay/blenderMotorFactory/README.md

 > - This addon only support [blender version 2.90.1](https://download.blender.org/release/Blender2.90/).
 Other version may cause unpredictable falier.
 > - Blender Bolt Factory should be enabled.
 It is a default addon in blender, you can enable it in *Edit > Preference > Install > Add Mesh: Bolt Factory*.

-1. Download the project via ``git clone https://github.com/cold-soda-jay/blenderMotorFactory.git`` or download zip file from realese.
+1. Download the project via ``git clone https://github.com/cold-soda-jay/blenderMotorFactory.git`` or download zip file from release.
 2. In Blender, go *Edit > Preference > Install* and find the file **Add Motor.zip**.
 Make sure it is activated.
 3. Now you can find it in *Add >Mesh*